 And the fact that these muffins turned out so good somewhat inspired me to want to take up baking.
 So, the reason that there are any other recipes on this site, were seeded from the success of this recipe!!

 Now that I currently get to be a stay at home mommy, I’ve been able to start baking and cooking more.
 I’ve been able to enjoy being home with my girls and watch them grow.
 It doesn’t matter how much I tell them to stop, they keep growing up and becoming more beautiful and clever.
 They grow up so fast, you could probably relate.
 But, as you probably know, being a stay at home mom isn’t always easy.
-Go to my stress less section on this site if you need help with that!!
+Go to my ‘Tips for Moms’ section on this site if you need help with that!!

 But, to get back to what you came here for, my surprisingly delicious apple muffins recipe.
 Which are also a part of the A to Z healthy snack series that you can check out here.